pressreader/pr-android-sdk/docs/Configuration.md

 # Dark/Light Theme configuration:

-Starting from Android SDK version 6.6.2, both Dark and Light modes are supported by default.
-The SDK will inherit theme from the parent application to ensure the correct mode is applied.

 To enable Theme configuration from the SDK's settings section, override the following configuration field:

 `<string name="theme_switching_enabled">true</string>`